 What is an MVL?

 A Members Voluntary Liquidation, or MVL, is a process that allows shareholders to appoint a liquidator in order to formally close down a solvent company.
-The liquidator will check all the company’s assets and make sure that there are no outstanding liabilities against the business.
+The liquidator will check all the company’s assets and make sure that there are no outstanding liabilities owed by the business.
 When this is done, a capital distribution will be paid to all the shareholders.

 As a solvent company, there must be sufficient assets to repay all the creditors as well as funds to pay the shareholders.
-The MVL may be initiated by the directors of the company but it will also need the approval of 75% of the shareholders in order to pass.
+The MVL may be initiated by the directors of the company but it will also need the approval of 75% of the voting shareholders in order to pass.

 There are multiple reasons why a company might choose to be placed into Members Voluntary Liquidation.
 Below we explore some of the most common.

 - Several shareholders are looking to split the company’s assets.
-Reorganisation through Members Voluntary Liquidation might prove the best way to achieve this.
+Reorganisation through a Members Voluntary Liquidation might prove the best way to achieve this.